dbnor0/iaspis/readme.md

 EVM compatible programming language with support for first-class upgradeable contracts

+### Installation and use

+The necessary build tools can be acquired and used through `ghcup`, available at https://www.haskell.org/ghcup/

+Once the source code has been cloned, it can be built with

+`cabal build`

+Additionally, Iaspis can be installed as a command-line tool using

+`cabal install`

+Although the framework will attempt to install its dependencies, it is recommended to have `npm` and `truffle` installed before using the transpiler. `npm` is available at https://nodejs.org/en/download, and `truffle` can be installed using

+`npm i -g truffle`

+A new project can be initialized in an empty directory using

+`iaspis init`

+Contracts will be developed within the `./contracts` generated folder.

+Contracts can be compiled with

+`iaspis compile`

+We recommand `ganache` for a local Ethereum blockchain setup for deployment tests

+`npm i -g ganache`

 ### Reasoning

 Ethereum contracts are immutable by default.
 This means that once confirmed by the network, the code associated with a given contract's address will stay unchanged.
 Transparency is one of the forefront selling points of blockchains - however, this seemingly straight-forward aspect has also proved to be a (sometimes costly) painpoint in development.